What Is The Lifespan Of A Sugar Glider

 A: It’s crucial to monitor your sugar glider’s behavior and appearance for any signs of illness.
 Common signs of illness in sugar gliders include loss of appetite, weight loss, lethargy, changes in stool or urine, respiratory problems, unusual odor, hair loss, or changes in grooming habits.
 If you notice any concerning symptoms, it’s essential to consult with a veterinarian experienced in treating sugar gliders.

-See also How To Make Sugar Glider Cage
+See also Sugar Glider Rejection Kit

 Q: Can sugar gliders be potty trained?